 - 1. Test conditional compilation directives and translate all input to [] if we are in a 'false branch' of the conditional compilation.
 See section 4.3.1. - 2.
 Call term_expansion/2.
-This predicate is first tried in the module that is being compiled and then in the module user. - 3.
+This predicate is first tried in the module that is being compiled and then in modules from which this module inherits according to default_module/2.
+The output of the expansion in a module is used as input for the next module.
+Using the default setup and when compiling a normal application module M, this implies expansion is executed in M, user and finally in system.
+Library modules inherit directly from system and can thus not be re-interpreted by term expansion rules in user. - 3.
 Call DCG expansion (dcg_translate_rule/2). - 4.
-Call expand_qoal/2 on each body term that appears in the output of the previous steps.
+Call expand_goal/2 on each body term that appears in the output of the previous steps.